1st Case Of New Coronavirus Detected In U.S.

 The World Health Organization says the virus likely first spread to humans through transmission from an animal at a live animal market in Wuhan.

-On Monday, a Chinese government epidemiologist appeared on television and stated that there was evidence the virus could be transmitted from human to human.
+On Monday, a Chinese government epidemiologist said there was evidence the virus could be transmitted from human to human.
 "The concern with that is that it can basically go viral," Beaubien reports.
-The coronavirus is also raising concerns because it has shown to spread in medical environments – among people who are likely taking appropriate precautions to avoid infection.
+The coronavirus is also raising concerns because it has been shown to spread in medical environments – among people who are likely taking appropriate precautions to avoid infection.

 Chinese authorities have come up with a new test for diagnosing the virus, Beaubien says, and are calling on people to take measures to prevent its spread such as covering their mouths when coughing or wearing face masks.
 These masks are reportedly selling out in stores and online retailers in the country.